Chymyst/chymyst-core/docs/chymyst02.md

 ```

 This will work correctly if we initially emit `interm((1, x))`, indicating that the value `x` is a result of a partial reduce of a single number.
-Here is the complete code:
+Here is the complete sample code:

 ```scala
 import io.chymyst.jc._